Long relators in groups generated by two parabolic elements: Introduction

 These results are based on two variations of the ping-pong lemma that we introduce (Props. \ref{prop subword} and \ref{prop subword length}), which can be applied to a group regardless of whether it is free or not.
 We will apply them to the actions of the group $G_{\lambda,\mu}$ on the real and complex projective lines.
 The difficulty when dealing with syllables lies in the fact that a single syllable may consist of an arbitrarily large power, thereby making it harder to control the behaviour of (the non-equicontinuous family) $\{A_\lambda^n:n\ne 0\}$ as $\lambda$ varies.
 However, one key observation is that the majority of group elements act nicely on those spaces.
 The failure of the ping-pong lemma can only be attributed to very specific elements, which must be present in every relator.
 This observation will permit us to confine our attention to only finitely many group elements and use continuity arguments.
 In Section \ref{section ping pong} we will develop these variations of the ping-pong lemma and define relevant notions.
 This will be done in general settings, and in Section \ref{section results} we will revisit the groups $G_{\lambda,\mu}$ and prove the main results.
+We conclude with a discussion of follow-up questions and potential directions for further investigation, as outlined in Section \ref{section discussion}.